arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 * OPAMP
 * CAN bus

-For more technical details on this microcontroller, visit [Renesas - RA4M1 series](https://www.renesas.com/us/en/products/microcontrollers-microprocessors/ra-cortex-m-mcus/ra4m1-32-bit-microcontrollers-48mhz-arm-cortex-m4-and-lcd-controller-and-cap-touch-hmi).
+For more technical details on this microcontroller, visit the Renesas - RA4M1 series official documentation.

-## Radio Module (ESP32-S3-MINI-1-N8)
+## Wi-Fi® / Bluetooth® Module (ESP32-S3-MINI-1-N8)

 The Wi-Fi® / Bluetooth® LE module on the UNO R4 WiFi is from the ESP32-S3 SoCs.
 It features the Xtensa® dual-core 32-bit LX7 MCU, a built-in antenna and support for 2.4 GHz bands.